eProsima/Shapes-Demo-Docs/docs/examples/ros2_compatibility.rst

    :align: center

 .. note::
-   When eProsima Shapes Demo is compiled with ROS 2 and the `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_ (see :ref:`linux_ros2_compilation` compilation section), the "Use ROS2 Topics" checkbox is enabled by default.
+   When eProsima Shapes Demo is compiled with ROS 2, the `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_ (see :ref:`linux_ros2_compilation` compilation section) and the ROS 2 Shapes Demo executable is launched in a context with a valid ROS 2 installation sourced, the default value of the "Use ROS 2 Topics" checkbox will be set to true.
+   Otherwise, the checkbox will remain disabled.

 When using eProsima Shapes Demo in this mode, ROS 2 will be aware of the Topics transmitted.
 All topics currently known by ROS can be listed as follows: